CApture Film Festival

 • include a poster to advertise the film that has been made

-• have had participants sign an Authority to publish form (talent release).
+• have had participants sign an Authority to film and record (talent release).

 Upload instructions for your film